El Capitan Yosemite National Park

 Who has climbed El Capitan free solo?

 Alexander Honnold completed the free solo climb of El Capitan on June 3, 2017.
 It took him 3 hours, 56 minutes.
-His climb got featured in a documentary called Free Solo.
+His climb was featured in a documentary called Free Solo.

 Is El Capitan the hardest climb in the world?